augustinetong1212-byte/augustinetong1212-byte.github.io/_posts/2025-08-18-applied-data-science-project.md

 The following table are the results of my Evaluation:

 <img width="928" height="144" alt="image" src="https://github.com/user-attachments/assets/6035331b-9a9f-4047-a3b4-826dcfdeb55e" />
+Figure 5: Comparison of Models

 As can be seen from the table, the Random Forest is the clear Champion Model as it has the lowest RMSE and MAE, as well as the highest R-Squared value among the 3 models.

 When it comes to ranking the importances of the features within the Random Forest, it is clear that vote_count highly influences my target variable of vote_average.

 <img width="790" height="620" alt="image" src="https://github.com/user-attachments/assets/16b90e10-965d-4312-b974-2e74a149f6cd" />
-Figure 5: Comparison of Models
+Figure 6: Feature Importances of Random Forest

 ## Recommendation and Analysis
-Explain the analysis and recommendations

 It is clear from the Champion Model (Random Forest) that most of the the variables that I had selected for the purpose of modelling are relevant (0.89).

 Going through all of my selected variables, I would say that vote_count has to be highly important, as more votes provide a more accurate vote average/movie score.